Astrophysics Milestones For Pulsar Timing Array Gravitational Wave Detection: Abstract

 \section{Abstract}

-The NANOGrav Collaboration found strong Bayesian evidence for a common-spectrum stochastic process in its 12.5-yr pulsar timing array (PTA) dataset, with median characteristic strain amplitude at periods of a year of $A_{\rm yr} = 1.92^{+0.75}_{-0.55} \times 10^{-15}$.
-However, evidence for the quadrupolar Hellings \& Downs interpulsar correlations, which are characteristic of gravitational wave (GW) signals, was not yet significant.
-We emulate and extend the NANOGrav dataset, injecting a wide range of stochastic gravitational wave background (GWB) signals that encompass a variety of amplitudes and spectral shapes.
-We then apply our standard detection pipeline and explore three key astrophysical milestones: (I) robust detection of the GWB; (II) determination of the source of the GWB; and (III) measurement of the properties of the GWB spectrum.
-Given the amplitude measured in the 12.5 yr analysis and assuming this signal is a GWB, we expect to accumulate robust evidence of an interpulsar-correlated GWB signal with 15--17 yrs of data, i.e., an additional 2–5 yrs from the 12.5 yr dataset.
-At the initial detection, we expect a fractional uncertainty of $40\%$ on the power-law strain spectrum slope, which is sufficient to distinguish a GWB of supermassive black-hole binary origin from some models predicting primordial or cosmic-string origins.
-Similarly, the measured GWB amplitude will have an uncertainty of $44\%$ upon initial detection, allowing us to arbitrate between some population models of supermassive black-hole binaries.
-We also confirm the efficacy of assuming a power-law GWB strain spectrum for recovering realistic signals, even when the signal at low frequencies is significantly attenuated.
-In general, however, power-law models are distinguishable from those having low-frequency spectral turnovers once 20~yrs of data are reached.
-Even though our study is based on the NANOGrav data, we also derive relations that allow for a generalization to other PTA datasets.
-Most notably, by combining individual PTA's data into the International Pulsar Timing Array, all of these milestones can be reached significantly earlier.
+The NANOGrav Collaboration reported strong Bayesian evidence for a common-spectrum stochastic process in its 12.5-yr pulsar timing array dataset, with median characteristic strain amplitude at periods of a year of $A_{\rm yr} = 1.92^{+0.75}_{-0.55} \times 10^{-15}$.
+However, evidence for the quadrupolar Hellings \& Downs interpulsar correlations, which are characteristic of gravitational wave signals, was not yet significant.
+We emulate and extend the NANOGrav dataset, injecting a wide range of stochastic gravitational wave background (GWB) signals that encompass a variety of amplitudes and spectral shapes, and quantify three key milestones: (I) Given the amplitude measured in the 12.5 yr analysis and assuming this signal is a GWB, we expect to accumulate robust evidence of an interpulsar-correlated GWB signal with 15--17 yrs of data, i.e., an additional 2--5 yrs from the 12.5 yr dataset; (II) At the initial detection, we expect a fractional uncertainty of $40\%$ on the power-law strain spectrum slope, which is sufficient to distinguish a GWB of supermassive black-hole binary origin from some models predicting more exotic origins; (III) Similarly, the measured GWB amplitude will have an uncertainty of $44\%$ upon initial detection, allowing us to arbitrate between some population models of supermassive black-hole binaries.
+In addition, power-law models are distinguishable from those having low-frequency spectral turnovers once 20~yrs of data are reached.
+Even though our study is based on the NANOGrav data, we also derive relations that allow for a generalization to other pulsar-timing array datasets.
+Most notably, by combining the data of individual arrays into the International Pulsar Timing Array, all of these milestones can be reached significantly earlier.

 \keywords{ Gravitational waves -- Methods:~data analysis -- Pulsars:~general }